stanfordfuturebay/osrm-local/README.md

 lines and it seems to have worked.
 In fact, I know it works because when I go to start it up following the instructions [here](<https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM>), it does in fact work.
 The final code I ran should look something like this:

 #### Install example code

+Note that during this process, you may get a number of error messages if any of the packages are already on your machine.
+No need to worry as this is okay.

 ```
 # from the gist